Maher4Ever/wdm/README.md

       <td>:default</td>

       <td>
-        The default set of options A combination of the :files, :directories, :last_write options.
+        The default set of options for watching directories.
+It's a combination of the :files, :directories and the :last_write options.
       </td>
     </tr>